UOW logo

 Reflection-in-action involves thinking about an experience while it is happening, in order to adapt to changing circumstances and improve one's performance.
 Reflection-in-action is often triggered by surprise or an unexpected event.
 It is particularly useful in situations where there is uncertainty or ambiguity, as it allows individuals to respond to new information and adjust their actions in real-time.
 It involves being aware of one's own thought processes and decision-making, and actively engaging in a process of self-regulation and adjustment of actions to adapt to the situation.
 The term was coined through the work of Donald Schon (1983).

-Reflection-on-action, well-known through Schon’s work (1983; 1987), is a form of reflection that involves thinking about an experience after it has occurred, in order to gain new insights and perspectives.
+Reflection-on-action, well-known through Schon’s work (1983; 1987), is a form of reflection that involves thinking about an experience after it has occurred, to gain new insights and perspectives.
 It is a process of revisiting an experience that has already happened, reflecting on it, and drawing conclusions about what was learned from the experience to inform future actions.

 Contact Learning, Teaching & Curriculum